pubky/pubky-knowledge-base/Explore/Technologies/PKDNS.md

 ### Browser Trailing Slash

 Browsers may search instead of resolve domains:
-- Always append `./` to public key domains in URL bar
+- Always append `./` to public-key domains in URL bar
 - Example: `http://7fmjpcuuzf54hw18bsgi3zihzyh4awseeuq5tmojefaezjbd64cy./`
 - Not needed for bookmarks or links